DuPont: 2000 to 2015 – Further growth, sales, and spinoff of Chemours

 In October 2001, the company sold its pharmaceutical business to Bristol Myers Squibb for $7.798 billion.

 In 2002, the company sold the Clysar business to Bemis Company for $143 million.

-In 2004, the company sold its textiles business, which included some of its best-known brands such as Lycra (Spandex), Dacron polyester, Orlon acrylic, Antron nylon and Thermolite, to Koch Industries.
+In 2004, the company sold its textiles INVISTA business, which included some of its best-known brands such as Lycra (Spandex), Dacron polyester, Orlon acrylic, Antron nylon and Thermolite, to Koch Industries.

-In May 2007 the $2.1 million DuPont Nature Center at Mispillion Harbor Reserve, a wildlife observatory and interpretive center on the Delaware Bay near Milford, Delaware was opened to enhance the beauty and integrity of the Delaware Estuary.
+In May 2007, the $2.1 million DuPont Nature Center at Mispillion Harbor Reserve, a wildlife observatory and interpretive center on the Delaware Bay near Milford, Delaware was opened to enhance the beauty and integrity of the Delaware Estuary.
 The facility is state-owned and operated by the Delaware Department of Natural Resources and Environmental Control (DNREC).

-In 2010, DuPont Pioneer received approval to market Plenish soybeans, which contain "the highest oleic acid content of any commercial soybean product, at more than 75 percent.
-Plenish has no trans fat, 20 percent less saturated fat than regular soybean oil, and is a more stable oil with greater flexibility in food and industrial applications."
-Plenish is genetically engineered to "block the formation of enzymes that continue the cascade downstream from oleic acid (that produces saturated fats), resulting in an accumulation of the desirable monounsaturated acid."
+In 2010, DuPont Pioneer received approval to market Plenish soybeans, which contain the highest oleic acid content of any commercial soybean product, at more than 75%.
+Plenish has no trans fat, 20% less saturated fat than regular soybean oil, and is a more stable oil with greater flexibility in food and industrial applications.

-In 2011, DuPont was the largest producer of titanium dioxide in the world, primarily provided as a white pigment used in the paper industry.
+As of May 2011, DuPont was the largest producer of titanium dioxide in the world, primarily provided as a white pigment used in the paper industry.

-On January 9, 2011, DuPont announced that it had reached an agreement to buy Danish company Danisco for US$6.3 billion.
-On May 16, 2011, DuPont announced that its tender offer for Danisco had been successful and that it would proceed to redeem the remaining shares and delist the company.
+In May 2011, DuPont completed a tender offer for Danisco for US$6.3 billion.

-On May 1, 2012, DuPont announced that it had acquired from Bunge full ownership of the Solae joint venture, a soy-based ingredients company.
-DuPont previously owned 72 percent of the joint venture while Bunge owned the remaining 28 percent.
+In May 2012, DuPont acquired from Bunge Global the remaining 28% of the Solae joint venture, a soy-based ingredients company, that it did not already own.

-In February 2013, DuPont Performance Coatings was sold to the Carlyle Group and rebranded as Axalta Coating Systems.
+In February 2013, DuPont Performance Coatings was sold to the Carlyle Group and rebranded as Axalta.

-In October 2013, DuPont announced that it was planning to spin off its Performance Chemicals business into a new publicly traded company in mid-2015.
-The company filed its initial Form 10 with the SEC in December 2014 and announced that the new company would be called The Chemours Company.
-The spin-off to DuPont shareholders was completed on July 1, 2015, and Chemours stock began trading on the New York Stock Exchange on the same date.
-DuPont then focused on production of GMO seeds, materials for solar panels, and alternatives to fossil fuels.
-Responsibility for the cleanup of 171 former DuPont sites, which DuPont says will cost between $295 million and $945 million, was transferred to Chemours.